UWHealth/json-simple-formatter/README.md

 `$ jsf format -a`

 Format all files in current working directory.
-Space value is taken from
+Space value is taken from:
  * `~/.jsf/config` file
  * set default space value to 2.

 ### config
+You can set space value in global config file.
+For this you should type:

+ `$ jsf config -s [value]`